sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 home in the middle of a bloody battle.

+### Risk Takers

+Ask this question to each player: What about your character's personality causes them to overreach?
+What makes them take risks a normal person avoids?
+Are they brave, foolhardy, driven, greedy, curious, grieving?

 # GM Rules

 These rules are split up into sessions.
 During the first 3-hour session,